 However, if the business has changed legal status since it was originally registered with Florida, you may have to reinstate your license based on how much time has passed and what type of change occurred.

-If less than 12 months have elapsed since the company's formation or dissolution date, then no reinstatement is necessary.
+If less than 12 months have elapsed since the company's formation or dissolution date, then no reinstatement filing is necessary.

-All that has to take place during this time are the filing of corporate reports, which may be done electronically through your Secretary of State's website for a fee.
+All that has to take place during this time are the filing of corporate reports, which may be done electronically through your Secretary of State's website for a filing fee.

 However, if more than 12 months have elapsed since these dates, it will be necessary to file annual reports and submit all back taxes and delinquent fees.